So you want to know how to make a slider scale work for your survey? We’ve got you covered.

 Related: Slider question types in SurveySparrow

-What are the benefits of a slider scale?
+What are the advantages of using a slider scale?

 A broader range of answers